The Great Disappointment and Lessons It Teaches Us

-On October 22, 1844, thousands of Christians in the Northeastern United States gathered outside to witness what they believed would be the second coming of Jesus.
+On October 22, 1844, thousands of Christians in the Northeastern United States eagerly watched the skies for what they believed would be the Second Coming of Jesus Christ.

 What did people think was going to happen in 1844?